KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

     * This is the World-Node—the plane of interaction, choice, and structural friction where the two arcs become fully manifest.

 * **The Inhabiting Beings:**
-    * The diverse creatures represent Intelligences and Consciousness Fields operating at specific layers (nodes) of the two trees.
+    * The diverse creatures represent Intelligences and Consciousness Fields operating at specific layers of the two trees.
     * The Eagle (at the supernal pole) represents L₅ (EOB: Theon) awareness.
     * The Serpent / Nidhogg (at the subversal pole) represents IL₅ (VOS: Nekron) entropic pull.
     * Ratatoskr (the squirrel) represents the L₂ / IL₂ (SM / ISM: Nousa / Skotos) chatter, mediating between the layers.